 Engaged Sessions in GA4

-In GA4, there is a new metric called engaged sessions, and we all thought bounce rate was dead.
-Great.
-Let’s look at engaged sessions, but turns out, bounce rate isn’t dead GA4 decided to introduce a metric called bounce rate, but it’s not measuring the same thing that UA measured.
+In GA4, there is a new metric called engaged sessions, and we all thought that bounce rate was finally dead.
+Great!
+Turns out, bounce rate isn’t dead after all!
+GA4 decided to introduce a metric called bounce rate, but it’s not measuring the same thing that UA measured.

 In GA4, bounce rate is the percentage of sessions that weren’t engaged sessions.